Screening Rates#

 Here we see that the screening for some pairs of nuclei (like \(p + {}^{23}\mathrm{Na}\)) apply to several rates.

-Screening and a Python Network#
+Screening and a python network#

 When we write out the module that defines a python network, it contains all of the information needed to define the righthand side and Jacobian, if screening is not used.
 But the rhs and jacobian functions can take an optional argument that is the name of the screening function to use, and if this is provided, then the rates will be screened.
 Here we demonstrate this.